-As mentioned previously, the performance of our method is not well-captured by comparisons to the original image (using, for example, PSNR or SSIM).
-Performance should ultimately be quantified using experiments with human observers, but might also be quantified using a no-reference perceptual quality metric (e.g., [47]).
+The performance of our method on linear inverse problems should ultimately be quantified by experiments with human observers, but we also plan to measure it using a no-reference perceptual quality metric (e.g., [41]).
 Handling of nonlinear inverse problems with convex measurements (e.g. recovery from quantized representation, such as JPEG) is a natural extension of the method, in which the algorithm must be modified to incorporate projection onto convex sets.
 Finally, our method for image generation offers a means of visualizing and interpreting implicit prior of a denoiser, which arises from the combination of architecture, optimization, regularization, and training set.
 As such, it offers a means of experimentally isolating and elucidating the effects of these components.